 520 Park Ave: A Catalyst For Redevelopment

-Marks, Thomas Architects designed the adaptive reuse of 520 Park Avenue, located in historic Mt.
+Marks Thomas designed the adaptive reuse of 520 Park Avenue, located in historic Mt.
 Vernon neighborhood of Baltimore.
 Principal Tom Liebel chatted with the project’s biggest supporters on the building’s impact.

 Catholic Charities: Providing Low-Income Seniors with Secure, Affordable Housing

 Many low-income seniors remain in unsafe settings much longer than they should because they have few affordable options.
-Find out how Marks, Thomas Architects and Catholic Charities are collaborating to create safe and inviting communities for older residents on limited incomes.
+Find out how Marks Thomas and Catholic Charities are collaborating to create safe and inviting communities for older residents on limited incomes.

 A New Model of Senior Living at Ashby Ponds

 For over 30 years, Erickson Living has provided innovative retirement living solutions that fuse residential, amenity, and healthcare services.
-The most recent Erickson community designed by Marks, Thomas Architects embodies the personalized luxury and convenience today’s seniors desire.
+The most recent Erickson community designed by Marks Thomas embodies the personalized luxury and convenience today’s seniors desire.

 The SEED Foundation: Public Boarding Schools Pave the Way for Optimal Learning

 More than a decade ago, the SEED Foundation launched a bold vision to create public boarding schools for underserved kids.
-With Marks, Thomas Architects as the master plan and lead architecture firm, SEED’s vision is now a reality and primed for expansion nationwide.
+With Marks Thomas as the master plan and lead architecture firm, SEED’s vision is now a reality and primed for expansion nationwide.

 Chase Brexton: Preserving the Past, Paving the Way for Affordable, Top-Quality Health Care